storj/docs/code/Peer.md

 	return peer, nil
 }

-// Run runs bootstrap node until it's either closed or it errors. func (peer *Peer) Run(ctx context.Context) error {
+// Run runs the peer until it's either closed or it errors. func (peer *Peer) Run(ctx context.Context) error {
 	// setup a errgroup, such that we stop the peer together when one of the endpoint or services fails. group, ctx := errgroup.WithContext(ctx)